Australian College of Applied Psychology - Melbourne Campus Background Image

 Admission Requirements

-• Completion of a Senior Secondary Certificate of Education (or equivalent); or
+• Completed a Senior Secondary Certificate of Education (or equivalent); or

-• Completion of a Diploma or above (or equivalent); or
+• Completed a Diploma or above (or equivalent); or

-• Admission to an undergraduate degree at an Australian University (or equivalent)
+• Successfully gained admission to an undergraduate degree at an Australian University (or equivalent)

-International student IELTS requirement: Academic IELTS minimum overall band of 6.0 with no individual band below 5.5 completed in the last two years (or equivalent).
+International English Language Testing System (IELTS): Academic IELTS minimum overall band of 6.0 with no individual band below 5.5 (completed in the past two years); or

 Course Information